-Cut two french loafs in half length wise, Set two bread crusts aside.
+The lunch menu was featuring a sneaky snake sandwich.
+Start by cutting two french loaves in half lengthwise, Set two bread crusts aside.
 Make the sandwich with whatever toppings you like.

-Cut each loaf into 5 or six slices and angle them on a large board or plate into a “S” shape.
+Cut each loaf into 5 or six slices and angle them on a large board or plate into an “S” shape for the body.

 Caution: One of the little ones will inevitably want the face.
 They will require supervision with the toothpicks.

-Serve with veggie tray, strawberries and juice boxes.
+Serve with a veggie tray, strawberries, and the juice boxes.